 Because he has chosen the wrong standard, Bacchiocchi has grossly misinterpreted the accounts of Jesus' last Passover and crucifixion.
-He erroneously concludes that Jesus' crucifixion in the afternoon of Nisan 14 was timed to coincide with the temple sacrifice of the Passover lambs.
+He erroneously concludes that Jesus' crucifixion in the afternoon of Nisan 14 was timed to coincide with the temple sacrifice of the Passover lambs for the traditional Jewish 15th Passover.
 He overlooks the fact that the time of Jesus' death was set long before the temple sacrifice was instituted.
 Jesus' sacrifice of Himself as the Lamb of God was planned from the foundation of the world-it was not timed to synchronize with a tradition of men.